-Display scaling: In the main Settings menu choose 'Display' and now find 'Display Scaling'.
+Display scaling: In the main Settings menu choose 'Display' and now find 'Display Size'.
 Now you can adjust the slider which changes the size of various interface items when they appear on screen.
 It also effects how spaced apart everything is.

 Change the font size: Just above the display scaling option, you'll find 'Font size'.
 This is similar, but relates only to the text in any of your menus and apps.
 Tap on it and now adjust the text to suit you.